how to choose colors for a painting with harmony

 Second - Look for the second color.

-Use the painting scheme templates to select colors for the painting.Start selecting the colors.
+Use the painting color scheme templates to select colors for a painting.Start selecting the colors.

 Individually place each color scheme template over the color wheel.
 Place each template so our selected focal color shows through a cut-out in the template.

-The second color we choose will almost always be a complimentary color.
+The second color we choose will almost always be a complementary color.
 Monochromatic and analogous color schemes are exceptions.

-A scheme with complimentary colors will make it easy to mix neutral, dark colors for the painting.
+A scheme with complementary colors will make it easy to mix neutral, dark colors for the painting.

 The mixed colors will always harmonize with the rest of the painting.
 They won't look out of place because they came from the original color scheme.